 Obviously the sherry cordials are matched with the above previously shown decanter with the Naval Fouled Anchor and USN monogram but all US Navy crystalware was produced in such a way as to be used interchangeably without taking away either elegance or presentation.

-Many glassmakers made glass for the US Navy over the years, but the quality of the cut crystal glass indicates found on these decanters indicates possible manufacture by Dorflinger of White Mills, PA.
-See Reference: page 211 of the Dorflinger book by John Feller, bottom photo.
+Many glassmakers made crystalware and stemware for the US Navy over the years, but the quality of the cut crystal glass indicates found on these decanters and stemware indicates possible manufacture by Dorflinger of White Mills, PA.
+(See Reference: page 211 of the Dorflinger book by John Feller, bottom photo).

 The 5 acid etched crystal glasses are 4.5 inches in height and have the circa 1905 Fouled Anchor insignia with USN monogram below it and are in museum quality condition.
 The stems are panel cut and polished and the glass is brilliant clear.